msalvatore22/school_panel/README.md

-# README
+# Admin Panel

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## This is an admin panel for any type of school.
+You can create courses, cohorts for those courses, and then add teachers and students to the cohorts.

+## Tools Used:
-* Ruby version
+* CSS

-* System dependencies
+* Javascript

-* Configuration
+* Ruby on Rails

-* Database creation

-* Database initialization
+* Active Record

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Sqlite3

-* ...
+* Postgres

+## Features:
+* Ability to CRUD courses, cohorts, teachers and students.
+* Ability to add multiple teachers to cohorts.
+* Ability to add multiple students to cohorts.